 The translational workspace analysis reveals that for the cubic architecture, the achievable positions form a cube whose axes align with the struts, with the cube's edge length corresponding to the strut axial stroke.
 This findings suggest that the mobility pattern is more nuanced than sometimes described in the literature [11], exhibiting uniformity primarily along directions aligned with the cube's edges rather than uniform spherical distribution in all XYZ directions.
 This configuration still offers more consistent mobility characteristics compared to alternative architectures illustrated in Figure 2.1.
-It is worth noting that the translational mobility properties remain independent of the cube's size.

-The rotational mobility, illustrated in Figure 3.3b, exhibit greater achievable angular displacements in the R_x and R_y directions compared to the R_z direction.
+The rotational mobility, illustrated in Figure 3.3b, exhibit greater achievable angular stroke in the $R_x$ and $R_y$ directions compared to the $R_z$ direction.
 Furthermore, an inverse relationship exists between the cube's dimension and rotational mobility, with larger cube sizes corresponding to more limited angular displacement capabilities.